An appraisal is investigation allowing the appraiser to come to an opinion of value.

 This opinion or estimate is arrived at by using a formal process that typically uses three "common approaches to value".

 One of the processes is the Cost Approach - which is how much capital required to replace the improvements, minus physical deterioration and other factors, then adding the land value.

-The Sales Comparison Approach deals with searching for comparable homes in the vicinity and finding value based on comparing those homes to the home being appraised.
+The Sales Comparison Approach involves finding comparable houses in the vicinity and discerning value based on making a comparison of those houses to the property being investigated.

-The Income Approach is primarily used for finding the worth of income-producing properties based on what an investor would pay based on the amount of capital a property produce.
+The Income Approach is generally used for finding the worth of income-producing properties based on what an investor would pay based on the amount of capital a property produce.